 Vehicle registration taxes are the largest source of MTF revenue, followed by the motor fuel tax on gasoline.
-The increase in FY 2016-17 in both vehicle registration and motor fuel taxes reflect the Road Funding Plan, effective January 1, 2017.
+The increase beginning in FY 2016-17 in both vehicle registration and motor fuel taxes reflect estimated impact of the Road Funding Plan, effective January 1, 2017.